Enter the

 Current Facts

 Knobby Russet apples, botanically classified as Malus domestica, are a rare English variety belonging to the Rosaceae family.
 The odd-looking fruits were discovered in the early 19th century and were initially favored for their extended storage capabilities, as many homes during this time did not have cold storage to preserve fresh fruits.
 Knobby Russet apples were grown as a garden variety for many years but were never commercially cultivated due to their irregular appearance.
 The variety almost went extinct in the mid-20th century due to increased production of newer, more aesthetically pleasing apples, but the heirloom variety was saved by apple enthusiasts as a specialty cultivar.
-Knobby Russet apples are also known as Knobbed Russet apples and Winter Russet apples, and the fruit’s outward appearance is said to be a stark contrast to its complex, pleasant taste and fine-grained texture, primarily consumed fresh or pressed for cider.
+Knobby Russet apples are also known as Knobbed Russet apples, Winter Russet apples, and Winter apples, and the fruit's outward appearance is said to be a stark contrast to its complex, pleasant taste and fine-grained texture, primarily consumed fresh or pressed for cider.

 Nutritional Value